India superspreader event draws 3,000,000 people despite new COVID-19 surge

 Huge crowds of Hindu devotees have been flooding the Ganges delta, desperate to take a dip in its waters.
 People from numerous regions visit the event, which runs for many days.
 Defying pandemic rules, they travel on crammed buses, boats, and trains to the island and then back home.

-There was already “a sea of people” present as worshippers gathered to mark the Makar Sankranti (or Magh Mela) festival, a local official in the Indian State of West Bengal said, adding that most of the pilgrims were not wearing masks.
+There was already “a sea of people” present as worshippers gathered to mark the Makar Sankranti (or Magh Mela) festival, a local official in the India‘s State of West Bengal said, adding that most of the pilgrims were not wearing masks.

 Drones are being deployed at the site to spray water on pilgrims and reduce crowding by the river, but this doesn’t stop them from taking the actual dip in the Ganges.